Jay Phillips Chair

 Kristen Bruya joined the Minnesota Orchestra as principal bass in February 2015.
 Prior to this, she was the assistant principal bass of the Toronto Symphony Orchestra from 2010 through 2014, and a member of Nashville Symphony Orchestra’s bass section from 2006 to 2010.

-Since moving to Minneapolis, Kristen has enjoyed performing in Minnesota Orchestra's Chamber Music series, as well as with the Colonial Chamber Series, and is thrilled to be part of the 2016 Twin Cities Bass Camp faculty.
-In recent seasons she has also performed in the Santa Fe Chamber Music Festival, with the Santa Fe Opera, in Toronto Symphony’s Chamber Concerts series and with the Canadian chamber orchestra Group of 27.
-She has also served as an adjunct professor at the University of Toronto, in addition to teaching privately.
+Since moving to Minneapolis, Bruya has enjoyed performing in Minnesota Orchestra's Chamber Music series and with the Colonial Chamber Series, as well as other chamber music projects.
+In recent seasons, she has also performed in the Santa Fe Chamber Music Festival, and with the Santa Fe Opera.
+Bruya teaches privately and has given masterclasses at the New World Symphony, Northwestern University, the Southwest Florida Bassfest and the Twin Cities Bass Camp.
+During her tenure in Toronto, Bruya served as an adjunct professor at the University of Toronto.

-In her spare time Bruya enjoys practicing Bikram yoga, jogging, hiking, camping and taking her dog on romps in the woods.
+In her spare time Kristen enjoys practicing Bikram yoga, learning pilates, hiking, camping, eating nachos, drinking scotch with her colleagues in the bass section, taking her dog on romps in the woods, and traveling whenever possible.
 She lives in south Minneapolis with her husband, Andrew Chappell, who is bass trombonist with the Minnesota Orchestra.